migopp/just-enough-cpp/exercises/07_classes_raii/README.md

 From now on, I am going to write everything (including implmentation) in the class definition itself, rather that in a separate `.cpp` file as above.
 This is _bad_, don't do it in real code.
 I am only doing it for brevity.

+### Exercise

+Look at `Foo.h` and `Foo.cpp`.
+You will put your understanding to the test by implementing this bare-bones class.

 ## `new` and `delete`

 I spoke about `new` and `delete` above; they simply handle the process of managing pointers into the heap.
 In C, you were used to doing this with `malloc` and `free`, but they have the fatal flaw of not initializing/deinitializing the memory that they provide.